MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### To configure the service account

-1. In the Exchange Management Console, select the **FIM Service service account.**
+1. In the Exchange Management Console, select the **FIM Service service account**.

 2. Select Properties, select Mail Flow Settings, and then select **Mail Delivery Restrictions.**